Dave Smith (priest): Career

 After ordination, Smith spent two years in the parish of Miranda (in Sydney's south) before being appointed to Dulwich Hill (in Sydney's inner-west) in December 1990.

 When Smith became the parish priest in Dulwich Hill it was known as an area that was rife with drugs.
 In 1991, he began to focus on working with young people with drug problems in the area and opened up the church hall as an area where local youth could do fitness and martial arts training.
 In 1993, he founded the Order of the Fighting Fathers as a way of encouraging other priests and religious people to use the fighting arts to help young people overcome their addictions and lead fuller lives.

 Holy Trinity's youth centre went full-time in 1994, with the primary aim of being a safe place for local young people where they were provided with a safe place to be in with counseling and spiritual input.
 In 2013, a young client burnt down the centre and this received widespread media coverage.
 Smith moved the centre to premises provided by the Dulwich Hill Salvation Army.

 Smith's work in the community led him to twice be awarded the Marrickville Citizen of the Year award, in 1997 and 2009.
 In 2005 and 2009 he was also nominated for Australian of the Year, particularly for his work with young people battling substance abuse.
 In 2001, a short film was made about Smith, which is titled The Good Fight.

 Smith has helped to organise numerous peaceful demonstrations, including a protest against the deportation of Sheikh Mansour Leghaei in 2009.
 He also marched and spoke at numerous rallies calling for justice for Gaza and Syria.
 In 2011, he and Sheikh Mansour planned to launch an Internet radio station on the theme of peaceful inter-faith relations.

 In 2011, Smith began training in an attempt to break the world record for the longest period of continuous boxing.
-On 1 April 2012, he boxed continuously for eight hours - against 66 opponents over 120 three-minute rounds.
+On 1 April 2012, he boxed continuously for eight hours against 66 opponents over 120 three-minute rounds.
 He succeeded in breaking the world record and received extensive media coverage, including from Fox Sports.
 The previous world record before this attempt was 26 rounds.
 On 19 February 2016, Smith returned to professional boxing to raise money for youth programs and became Australia's oldest ever professional boxer.

 Author

-Smith is a published author and in 2020 published Christians and Muslims can be Friends].
+Smith is a self-published author and in 2020 published Christians and Muslims can be Friends.
 Previously he wrote the book Sex, the Ring and the Eucharist.
-The book is a series of snapshots from Smith's life and is known for its straight talking and honesty and Smith being also critical of the established church and the legal system.
-Even with the criticism, it has been said that there is a pervading sense of faith and hope running through the book.
+The book is a series of snapshots from Smith's life and is known for its straight talking and honesty, as well as Smith being critical of the established church and the legal system.
+Despite the criticism, it has been said that there is a pervading sense of faith and hope running through the book.